Project Background

 CASA of Los Angeles (CASA/LA) mobilizes community volunteers to advocate for children and youth who have experienced abuse and neglect.
 Founded in 1978, CASA/LA is an independent nonprofit organization that recruits, trains, and supports qualified volunteer advocates who transform the lives of children and youth in LA County’s child welfare system.

 Read Me a Quilt, a program founded by Guild member Julie Maas, is a program to support these children taken into foster care.
 CASA’s clients include very young children (and babies) to those up to 21.
-A book and a finished quilt are donated together and CASA distributes them to the children.
+A book and a finished quilt are donated together, and CASA distributes them to the children.
 CASA advocates are very appreciative of everyone's hard work and generosity in making these quilts and providing books for the foster children.

 Suggested quilt sizes range from 40"x60" (large enough for a child to wrap around themself) to lap/twin size for those who are older and getting ready to live on their own.
 Pillowcases are also welcome (various ways to make them are here).

 Read Me a Quilt, a program founded by Guild member Julie Maas, is a program to support these children taken into foster care.
 CASA’s clients include very young children (and babies) to those up to 21.
-A book and a finished quilt are donated together and CASA distributes them to the children.
+A book and a finished quilt are donated together, and CASA distributes them to the children.
 CASA advocates are very appreciative of everyone's hard work and generosity in making these quilts and providing books for the foster children.

 Suggested quilt sizes range from 40"x60" (large enough for a child to wrap around themself) to lap/twin size for those who are older and getting ready to live on their own.
 Pillowcases are also welcome (various ways to make them are here).